 Another azobenzene compound (for which $K_c \ll K_t$), initially in the trans form, is covalently grafted on silica (Fig. 5).
-The silica pores are filled with a dye (Rhodamine B; grey circles in Fig. 5).
-Upon addition of C, an inclusion complex forms, which blocks the pores and prevents the release of the dye.
+The silica pores are filled with a dye (rhodamine B, grey circles in Fig. 5).
+Upon addition of C, an inclusion complex is formed, which blocks the pores and prevents the release of the dye.

-10. Choose the most appropriate condition (one choice only) such that the pores are initially blocked in the presence of C, and the dye can be released upon irradiation.
+10. Choose the most appropriate condition (one choice only) so that the pores are initially blocked in the presence of C, and the dye can be released upon irradiation.